-There are six SPMs the NC BoS CoC is evaluated on:
+There are six SPMs currently used by HUD to evaluate the NC BoS CoC:

-- 1. Length of Time Homeless

-- 2. Returns to homelessness after exiting to permanent housing

-- 3. Number of homeless persons

-- 4. Employment and income growth

-- 5. Number of first-time homeless

-6. Placement into and retention of permanent housing
+- 1. Length of time homeless - 2.
+Returns to homelessness after exiting to permanent housing - 3.
+Number of homeless persons - 4.
+Employment and income growth (CoC grantees only) - 5.
+Number of first-time homeless - 6.
+Placement into and retention of permanent housing